dotchain/dot/CONTRIBUTING.md

 ## Code organization

-* The root directory contains indiviual transform code for each primitive change type
+* The changes directory contains the core **changes** package which implements the basic transformations that is the basis for everything else.

-* Transformer.go code is mainly about dealing with bulk transformations.
+* The ops directory implements **operations** and mainly deals with the network/protocol aspects.

-* Log.go and client_log.go are mainly stateful structs to manage client reconciliation (either actually on the client or on the server).
-Please see [dots](https://github.com/dotchain/dots) for how these are used on the server and [ver](https://github.com/dotchain/ver) for how it is used on the client.
+* The streams and refs package implement the concept of *streams* of data for managing changes.

 ## Building, testing, linting